microsoft/sqldev/pages/nodejs/windows/az/az-nodejs-windows-1.md

   - /node/windows/az/step/1
 ---

 > In this section, you create an Azure Hosted SQL Database.
-After that you will install the necessary dependencies to create .NET Framework apps with Azure SQL.
+After that you will install the necessary dependencies to create Node.js apps with Azure SQL.

 ## Step 1.1 Create Azure Hosted SQL Database